Pendennis Castle: External defences

 Three defensive positions are positioned outside the main ramparts of the castle.
 To the south, reached by an underground passage, is the Half-Moon Battery, constructed in 1793 and redesigned in 1895 and 1941.
 This has two camouflaged gun houses and 6-inch guns dating from the Second World War, when it held a team of 99 soldiers.
 Further south, near the waterline, is the Little Dennis Blockhouse, a D-shaped gun position dating from 1539, altered in the 1540s and then adapted to form part of a larger fortification covering the whole of Pendennis Point in the late 16th century.
 Built from Killas rubble, the exterior of the blockhouse and its lookout turret still survive intact.
 Just along the shoreline to the north-east is the Crab Quay Battery, a set of defences originating in the 16th century, intended to prevent an amphibious landing on the headland, and modernised extensively in 1902.

+Cornish wrestling

+Many Cornish wrestling tournaments were held in Pendennis Castle during the 1800s.
+These were for both the general public and for the military (e.g. the Duke of Cornwall's Artillery Volunteers in 1883).